BjarkeHautop/bayesSSM/README.md

 )
 ```

-Note, that `init_fn_ssm` must take an argument `particles` and return a
+Note, that `init_fn` must take an argument `particles` and return a
-vector of initial values for the latent state variables.
+vector of initial values for the latent state variables. `transition_fn`
-`transition_fn_ssm` must take arguments `particles`, and
+must take arguments `particles`, and `log_likelihood_fn` must take
-`log_likelihood_fn_ssm` must take arguments `y` and `particles`.
-Any
-parameters for the SSM can be given as additional arguments to the
+arguments `y` and `particles`.
+Any parameters for the SSM can be given
-functions.
-Any parameter must have a corresponding log-prior function in
+as additional arguments to the functions.
+Any parameter must have a
-`log_priors`.
+corresponding log-prior function in `log_priors`.

 Now we can run the PMMH algorithm using the `pmmh` function.
 We run 2
 chains for 200 MCMC samples with a burn-in of 10.
 In practice you would